1. Home

 It lets you set how you would like to display the certificate to your users.
 You can go with Portrait (Vertical) or Landscape (Horizontal).

-If you want to set a different language other than English, you need to import the CSS of that Specific Font from google fonts.
+If you want to set a language other than English, you need to import the CSS of that Specific Font from Google Fonts.

 1. Goto Google Fonts